 Questions to Ask a New Boarding Barn for Your Horse

-- What boarding options are available? (pasture board, stalled, stalled with run, etc)
+- What boarding options are available? (pasture board, stalled, stalled with a run, etc.)

-- What is the price of each board option?
+- What is the price of each boarding option?

-- What is included in the price of board?
+- What is included in the price of the board?

-- How much turn out do the horses get (if stalled)?
+- How much turnout do the horses get?

 - For horses turned out in groups, how are turnout buddies selected?

 - How are new horses introduced to their new herds?

 - Are there grass pastures?
 If so, how are they maintained?
 (Rotations?
 Fertilizing?
 Seeding?
 Mowing?
 Etc.)

 - If pasture, can my horse be turned out with a grazing muzzle, if necessary?
 If so, are there any additional charges for this?

 - Are there small medical paddocks for horses that may need limited turnout when rehabbing from an injury?
 Is individual turnout an option?

 - If any adjustments need to be made for a horse (i.e., night turnout due to injury, personality conflicts, etc.), how are those adjustments handled?
 What adjustments are available and can be accommodated?

 - How are fly sheets, blankets and turnout boots handled?
 Are there additional charges for these services?